forwardloop/mapreduce/README.md

 A large CSV file contains values of a parameter read off cars' engines during a race.
 The data comes on channels with 1 microsecond frequency.
 Each row contains the name of a driver, parameter value and the timestamp.

-Write a programme that computes an average value of the parameter for every driver and prints 3 top positions.
+Write a programme that computes an average value of the parameter for every driver and prints top three positions.
 Consider efficient use of computer memory.

-## Example:
+## Example

-With input CSV:
+For input:

 ```
 Alonzo,4.32,12313123232132